When people ask me what it is that we are doing at Ideas2life I always say we are building a great team.

 You can see a questionnaire we have used in the past here.

-In our last hiring process, we used an online questionnaire to replace the first interview round and it was a major success.
+In our last few hiring rounds, we used an online questionnaire to replace the first interview round and it was a major success.

 Using the online questionnaire is simply better than a first round of interview because: